JohnSnowLabs/spark-nlp/README.md

 **Note:** that pre-build Spark NLP is not retrocompatible with older Spark 2.x.x, so models and environments might not work.

 If you are still stuck on Spark 2.x.x, you should re-build the library yourself with the desired Apache Spark version.
-Feel free to use [this assembly jar](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/public/spark-2.3.2-nlp-assembly-1.8.0.jar) for such version.

 ## Spark Packages